Skip to main content

 The most common theme, however, has been zombies, which shouldn't surprise fans of AMC's "The Walking Dead."

-The undead have unseated vampires, which dominated recent Halloween seasons, says Ressa Tomkiewicz, Halloween "spookswoman" for Party City's more than 600 stores across the country.
+The undead have unseated vampires, which dominated recent Halloween seasons, says Ressa Tomkiewicz, Halloween "spokeswoman" for Party City's more than 600 stores across the country.
 More than 2.6 million American adults and children plan to dress as zombies this year, according to the National Retail Federation's, or NRF's, 2011 Top Costumes Survey.

 "I think people are ready for something new and different but still on the dark side -- something a little scary, a little gory," Tomkiewicz says.